311 or 980-314-3867

 Who currently owns this site?

 The site is currently owned by Mecklenburg County.
-The BOCC approved the purchase of the property in October 2013.
+The Mecklenburg County Solid Waste Management Program operates the facility.

 Can I tour the existing Compost Central facility?